Since 1 January 2023, the legal tender in the Republic of Croatia is the euro — the common currency of the euro area Member States.

-The kuna is the legal tender in the Republic of Croatia.
-As regards the payment system of the Republic of Croatia, all domestic and cross-border cashless payment transactions of natural and legal persons are conducted through the banks.
-Interbank cashless payment transactions are conducted through the CNB.
-The CNB can influence through the banks the amount of currency in circulation and it is the institution responsible for the regulation and supervision of the domestic payment system.
+As regards the payment system of the Republic of Croatia, all domestic and cross-border cashless payment transactions of natural and legal persons are conducted through payment service providers, most commonly the banks while interbank cashless payment transactions are conducted through payment systems: TARGET2, EuroNCS and EuroNCSInst.
+The operation of the payment system in the Republic of Croatia is regulated by a number of acts, most notably the Payment System Act and the Electronic Money Act.
+The Croatian National Bank is responsible for regulating the amount of currency in circulation through the banks and for smooth operation of the payment system.

-Banks meet domestic demand for foreign currency as well as foreign demand for kuna on the foreign exchange market.
-Authorised exchange offices, whose business is regulated by the Croatian National Bank and supervised by the Foreign Exchange Inspectorate of the Ministry of Finance, are also active participants in this market.
-Authorised exchange offices are used for the trade in foreign cash and checks of natural persons, while banks, in addition to this function, also execute all other types of trade in foreign currency with natural and legal persons.
-Banks (and the government) sometimes trade in foreign currency with the CNB, either directly or through the so called foreign exchange auctions, used by the CNB to regulate the price of the domestic currency on the foreign exchange market.
+Banks meet domestic demand for foreign currency and foreign demand for the domestic currency on the foreign exchange market.
+Authorised exchange offices, whose operation is regulated by the Croatian National Bank and supervised by the Foreign Exchange Inspectorate of the Ministry of Finance, are also active participants in this market.

 Natural and legal persons can also invest in equity and debt instruments traded in the capital market or stock exchanges through mediation of licensed brokers.
 These instruments are traded on the Zagreb Stock Exchange, and the responsibility for due settlement of securities purchase and sale transactions lies with the Central Depository & Clearing Company (CDCC).